Market & Macro

 That is a much healthier problem than weak bookings.
 Still, it is the problem investors have to watch.

-Some AI stories get trapped at the top line.
+Some AI writeups get trapped at the top line.
 Microsoft's filings are more useful because the segment table still shows strong operating income inside Intelligent Cloud.

 Quarterly Intelligent Cloud revenue reached $32.9 billion, up from $25.5 billion a year earlier.
 Operating income for the segment reached $13.9 billion, up from $10.9 billion.
 Over the first six months, the segment produced $27.3 billion of operating income on $63.8 billion of revenue.